alfin3/lisp-seq-cause-search/README.md

 **Asymptotic Analysis**

 The below analysis is based on the provided implementation of the WalkSAT-inspired local search step.
 To move from a solution to the next solution, three literal deletion options are considered: <br/>
-1) choose a random (false) satisfied data instance, and then choose the POSITION and LITERAL in the data instance whose deletion optimizes the objective function,
+1) choose a random (false) satisfied data instance, and then choose the POSITION and the LITERAL in the data instance whose deletion optimizes the objective function,
 2) choose a RANDOM POSITION in the current solution, and then choose the LITERAL whose deletion optimizes the objective function,
 3) chose a RANDOM LITERAL in the current solution, and then choose the POSITION where the deletion of the literal optimizes the objective function.

 If a pre-defined enrichment threshold is reached, the best of 1-3 is always chosen.
 Otherwise, the best of 1-3 is chosen with some probability.
 With some probability, a random option of 1-3 is chosen.
 With some probability, a literal is added to the current solution.

+Given

 N: size of the data set of sequences <br/>
-T: number of time points in each sequence <br/>
+T: number of positions in each sequence <br/>
-L: max number of literals at any time point <br/>
+L: max number of literals at any position <br/>
 S: number of local search steps <br/>

+we obtain

-O(SN(2T + L))
+O(SN(2T + L)).

 2T could be implemented as T, providing O(SN(T + L)).
 The use or design of suitable data structures to avoid the traversal of the entire data at each step may provide lower bounds with respect to N.